danhjun/ITE-253/README.md

 1. **Accessing Network Settings**: Navigate to the Control Panel, find the Network and Sharing Center, and click on 'Change adapter settings'.
 Right-click on the network connection you wish to configure, and select 'Properties'.

 2. **Configuring IP Address and Subnet Mask**:
-   - Within the Networking tab of the selected connection, scroll down to 'Internet Protocol Version 4 (TCP/IPv4)' and click on 'Properties'.
+   - Within the Networking tab of the selected connection, scroll down to 'Internet Protocol Version 4 (TCP/IPv4)' and click on 'Properties'
-   - Select 'Use the following IP address' and enter your chosen IP address and Subnet Mask.
+   - Select 'Use the following IP address' and enter your chosen IP address and Subnet Mask

 3. **Setting Default Gateway and DNS**:
-   - In the same window, enter the Default Gateway address provided by your network administrator.
+   - In the same window, enter the Default Gateway address provided by your network administrator
-   - Below the Default Gateway, select 'Use the following DNS server addresses' and input the preferred and alternate DNS server addresses.
+   - Below the Default Gateway, select 'Use the following DNS server addresses' and input the preferred and alternate DNS server addresses

 <img src="assets/images/dc1.png" width="400" />